 Packwood welly walk

+You'll definitely need your wellies for this walk, the route is currently very muddy so we'd also recommend waterproofs for your little ones!
 There are lots of things to see along the way and if you are with children some nice distractions, such as building dens in two of the four play glades, woodland hoopla, tree xylophone, sitting down and picnicking on log tables and chairs (that you can arrange yourself!).

 Packwood car park

 Start your walk after coming through reception, turn left and walk along the York stone and crushed brick path.
 Shortly you will come to a finger post that points in the direction of the start of the Welly Walk, look out for the large wooden archway on the edge of the meadow.

 At the entrance to the Welly Walk turn left and follow the pathway.
 After about a couple of minutes walk you will come to the first of four play glades.
 This is a good place to sit and rest, build a den or simply linger and listen to the birds.

 Continue on the path to glade two, when wet the going gets a little tougher, why not try and see if you are good at balancing on our woodland stepping stones to avoid the puddles!

 Continue along the path, past the woodland shelter until the footpath branches after some wooden stepping stones.
 Keep to the right where the ferns are growing and soon after you will pass through two gate entrances.

 Just after exiting through the second gate you will come to play glade three where the family can engage in some friendly competition with the woodland hoopla or perhaps be tuneful on the tree xylophone.

 After another short leisurely stroll you come to play glade four and the end of the Welly Walk.
 This is a great place to stop and rest or have a picnic.
 At this point you are about halfway round the walk.